-Volunteering at KWAG is great way to valuable experience in the arts and culture sector and to reap the benefits of "art-world" networking opportunities.
-The volunteer roles at KWAG provide valuable training and an inside look at what happens behind the scenes.
-You will also build your resume and acquire references, attain access to contemporary and historical Canadian and International Art, build upon your current skills, and all the while, benefit the greater community!
+Volunteering at KWAG is a great way to gain valuable experience in the arts and culture sector.
+Volunteer roles at KWAG provide hands-on training and an inside look at what happens behind the scenes at Waterloo Region’s largest public art gallery.
+You will also build your resume with great references and build upon your current skills, all while giving back to the community.

-Mission-driven organizations like KWAG are successful only if they maintain a strong volunteer base.
-Our current volunteers put in over 2,000 hours annually!
-KWAG is committed to connecting the community through art.
-As the oldest and largest public gallery in Waterloo Region we play a vital educational role in the community, offering a full spectrum of artistic experience for adults, children and families alike.
-By volunteering with us, you help meet the needs of people from all walks of life!
+Mission-driven organizations like KWAG are successful only if we maintain a strong volunteer base.
+Our current volunteers collectively serve over 2,000 hours annually!
+KWAG plays a vital educational role in the community, offering a full spectrum of artistic experiences for adults, children and families alike.
+By volunteering with us, you help meet the needs of people from all walks of life.

 Do you enjoy walking the downtown beat or taking in a weekday drive?
 We often need volunteers to deliver marketing materials throughout Waterloo Region and Guelph.

 Are you an energetic, hands-on people-person?
 KWAG often hosts classes, camps and events where participants work on art projects.
 Help is needed to distribute art materials, share ideas and encourage creativity in children and adults alike.

 KWAG is always looking for volunteer photographers to document public programs, events, classes and workshops.

 Are you a high school student?
 Join the Youth Council!
 This dedicated group for volunteers ages 14-21 meet every other week throughout the school year to develop and deliver new gallery programs.